North Amarillo residents request neighborhood improvements, city leaders respond

 “What we’re trying to do is we’re trying to work that budget, and I would preface this, we’ve had three months, you know, we’ve had three months to work on these budgets.
 And we’ll just now have our first budget put out in September.
 So, you know, give us a little bit of time to redirect, this is a large ship,” he said.

-Mayor Stanley said he and the city council work for the citizens, and invites anyone to come to the city council with their concerns and solutions.
+Mayor Stanley said he and the city council work for the citizens and invited anyone to come to the city council with their concerns and solutions.

 He said they’re willing to listen and work with the public to improve all aspects of the city.